-- All required courses in this student's program have been satisfactorily completed, including required tests, clinicals, projects, etc., and all program requirements have been satisfactorily fulfilled. - A minimum grade of 70% or higher has been earned in all classes, both portions of Massage Theory & Practicum, and P (pass) in Clinical Practicum. - Student enrolled prior to August 2019 attended 90% of the scheduled in-class program hours, and has made up any hours missed due to absence and/or tardiness that puts the student below 90% attendance.
-Students enrolled after August 2019 attended 100% of the scheduled in-class program hours, and has made up any hours missed due to absence and/or tardiness that puts the student below 100% attendance. - All financial obligations due to the School have been satisfied and tuition is paid in full.
+- All required courses in this student's program have been satisfactorily completed, including required tests, clinicals, projects, etc., and all program requirements have been satisfactorily fulfilled. - A minimum grade of 70% or higher has been earned in all classes, both portions of Massage Theory & Practicum, and P (pass) in Clinical Practicum. - Students attended 100% of the scheduled in-class program hours, and had made up any hours missed due to absence and/or tardiness that puts the student below 100% attendance. - All financial obligations due to the School have been satisfied and tuition is paid in full.
 If a student's account is not satisfied in full, the student will not be eligible to receive a Diploma or transcript from the School, and if the account is forwarded for collections the student is responsible for all collections costs and attorney fees. - All meetings and requirements with the various Departments within the School (Financial Aid, Placement) have been completed satisfactorily. - All required course hours have been completed within maximum time frame allowed: 150% of the normal program length, and the Standards of Satisfactory Academic Progress, as described in this Catalog on page 11, have been met by the student. - The student has completed the required CPR training and has valid CPR certification at the time of graduation. - Register and take the MBLEx and provide the school with documentation that is was taken. - The student has successfully completed the Clinical Practicum hours required in the student clinic and have received the required four professional massages.